History of the tank: Early concepts

 Leonardo da Vinci is often credited with the invention of a war machine that resembled a tank.

-In the 15th century, a Hussite called Jan Žižka won several battles using armoured wagons containing cannon that could be fired through holes in their sides.
-But his invention was not used after his lifetime until the 20th century.
+In the 15th century, a Hussite called Jan Žižka won several battles using armoured wagons containing cannons that could be fired through holes in their sides, but his invention was not used after his lifetime until the 20th century.
+In the 17th century, Gottfried Wilhelm Leibniz devised his "fire cart", which incorporated the gunpowder engine for propulsion, anticipating the 20th-century incorporation of the internal combustion engine for the same purpose.

 In 1903, a French artillery captain named Léon Levavasseur proposed the Levavasseur project, a canon autopropulseur ("self-propelled cannon"), moved by a caterpillar system and fully armoured for protection.
 Powered by an 80 hp petrol engine, "the Levavasseur machine would have had a crew of three, storage for ammunition, and a cross-country ability", but the viability of the project was disputed by the Artillery Technical Committee, until it was formally abandoned in 1908 when it was known that a caterpillar tractor had been developed, the Hornsby of engineer David Roberts.

 H. G. Wells, in his short story The Land Ironclads, published in The Strand Magazine in December 1903, had described the use of large, armed, armoured cross-country vehicles equipped with pedrail wheels (an invention which he acknowledged as the source for his inspiration), to break through a system of fortified trenches, disrupting the defence and clearing the way for an infantry advance:

 In the years before the Great War, two practical tank-like designs were proposed but not developed.
 In 1911, the Austrian engineering officer Günther Burstyn submitted a proposal for a fighting vehicle that had a gun in a rotating turret, known as the Motorgeschütz.
 In 1912, the Australian civil engineer Lancelot de Mole's proposal included a scale model of a functional fully tracked vehicle.
 Both of these were rejected by their respective governmental administrations.

+The first working tracked passenger war vehicle, the first modern tank was made in Hungary by inventor Pál Lipták in 1913, as a specialization of the war tractors of the era.
+It had a built-in, rotating turret for its cannon and a flamethrower was also added at one point.
+The first test firings were held in 1915, but the military scrapped the idea, worried that the rivets would not withstand a major hit.